kenjura/system8/docs/character/basics/index.md

 Optionally, you can apply -1 to a score to gain +1 to another score (though you cannot increase the 3 to a 4).
 You may do this twice if you prefer, applying the -1 to a different stat each time.

-Every 4th level (4/8/12/16/20), you gain +1 to two different scores of your choice.
-You may increase your highest stat with this bonus.
+Every level, you gain two +1 proficiency bonuses to two different ability scores of your choice.

 # Foundation
-You begin the game with three [Foundation](../foundation/) abilities.
+You begin the game with three [Foundation](../foundation/) feats.

-At levels 3, 7, 11, 15, and 19, you gain another one.

 # Class and Level